 Our Transition Plans

-At Pennon, we recognise the need to transition to a low-carbon economy in alignment with the goals of the Paris Agreement and a 1.5°C future, to help protect our beautiful environment across the Great South West and beyond.
+At Pennon, we recognise the need to transition to a low-carbon and climate-resilient economy in line with the Paris Agreement and a 1.5°C future.
+As a leading provider of water and wastewater services, we are committed to delivering a sustainable future while protecting the natural environment across our regions.

 Climate adaptation

-• South West Water, Bristol Water and SES Water - Water Resource Management Plans for the next 25 years.
+- South West Water, Bristol Water and SES Water - Water Resource Management Plans for the next 25 years.

-• South West Water - Drainage and Waste Water Management Plan for the next 25 years.
+- South West Water - Drainage and Waste Water Management Plan for the next 25 years.

-• South West Water, Bristol Water and SES Water - five-year business plan covering the period 2025-2030.
+- South West Water, Bristol Water and SES Water - five-year business plan covering the period 2025-2030.

 Each of these plans can be found on the relevant company website, as below: